Skip to main content

 3. In the field Server click Select.

 4. Select the server to which the network drive will be connected.
-You can only connect the network drive to to a dedicated off-the-shelf configuration server with the NIC to the SAN.
+You can only connect the network drive to a dedicated server in the bullet MSK-1 and with a 2 × 10 GE NIC + 10 Gbps Network Disk SAN connection.

 5. Click Connect.